tweedge/emerging-threats-pihole/README.md

 [![Status](https://github.com/tweedge/emerging-threats-pihole/actions/workflows/generate.yml/badge.svg)](https://hosts.tweedge.net/)
 [![Code Style](https://img.shields.io/badge/code%20style-black-black)](https://github.com/psf/black)

-Extracts and categorizes domains from Emerging Threats Open rules for people using PiHole and other filtering resolvers, to provide coverage of some new threats from a reliable source.
-Updates automatically every day.
+This repository extracts and categorizes malicious/unwanted domains from Emerging Threats ruleset for people using PiHole to block easily.
+This allows home users to get some additional defense against new threats, using professional threat intelligence sources effortlessly and providing a window into some technology used to secure large or sensitive networks.

 Key statistics for `malicious.txt` at launch: